dsaints2344/WebCalculator/README.md

 ## Description
-Group project for the Web Development Course I'm taking on college
+Group project for the Web Development Course